 Appointed lieutenant on 19 June, 1860, he served with the RA in Kingston from 1862 to 1866.
 On December 18, 1862, he married Janet Clarke in Kingston, Upper Canada.
 They had two sons and three daughters.

 In 1869 he was seconded to the Canadian militia as inspector of artillery and warlike stores.
 Though promoted lieutenant-colonel, a rank he would not achieve in the army until Oct.
 1887, he probably accepted the move as much for monetary as for career considerations.
-Conscious of the withdrawal of the imperial forces from Canada, French urged the Dept. of Militia and Defence, in his report of 1 Jan.
-1870, “the absolute necessity of raising, permanently, a few batteries of garrison artillery.”
+Conscious of the withdrawal of the imperial forces from Canada, French wrote the Dept. of Militia and Defense, of “the absolute necessity of raising, permanently, a few batteries of garrison artillery.”
 To his recommendation he appended estimates for two batteries.
 In response the department moved to establish permanent schools of artillery in Kingston and Quebec City for training the militia.
-He retained his inspector-ship, and was authorized on 20 Oct.
+He retained his inspector-ship, and was authorized 20 Oct.
 1871 to set up and command Kingston’s School of Gunnery (A Battery, Garrison Artillery).

 When the government of Sir John A. Macdonald created the North-West Mounted Police in 1873, the choice of who would be its first commissioner was of the utmost importance.
 There was no shortage of applicants, but this competent commander who had served briefly in the Royal Irish Constabulary before entering the army which was an important model for them.